-The County recognizes and agrees to meet directly with the elected or appointed representatives of the Association on all matters covered by this Collective Bargaining Agreement.

-- 2. The County shall allow the representatives' time to conduct Association business.
-The representatives shall represent the three divisions of the Department.
-Representatives shall use this time to represent employees at meetings scheduled and held with the Department Head or his/her designee, grievance hearings or arbitrations, and discipline or termination hearings.
-To conduct all other Association business, representatives must access the bank hours available to the Association for each fiscal year. - A total of 900 union business hours may be used to investigate a. grievances and meet with grievant, attend conferences, conventions, attend to legislative matters or other Association business.
-Such leave shall not be cumulative from fiscal year to fiscal year.
-Should an Association member also be elected to the Executive Board of the of Public Safety Officers Nevada Association (NAPSO).
-NCPSO/CWA Local 9110 AFL-CIO, the elected member of the Board of Directors shall be granted an additional 150 hours to attend to the business of the NAPSO each fiscal year.
+- 1. The County recognizes and agrees to meet directly with the elected or appointed representatives of the Association on all matters covered by this Collective Bargaining Agreement. - 2.
+The County shall allow the representatives' time to conduct Association business.
+The representative shall represent the three divisions of the Department.
+Representative shall use this time to represent employees at meetings scheduled and held with the department head or his/her designee, grievance hearings or arbitrations, and discipline or termination hearings.
+To conduct all other Association business, representatives must access the bank hours available to the Association for each fiscal year. - a.
+A total of 400 hours may be used to investigate grievances and meet with grievant, attend conferences, conventions, attend to legislative matters or other Association business.
+Should one or two Association members also be elected to the Executive Board of the Nevada Association of Public Safety Officers (NAPSO), NCPSO/CWA Local 9110 AFL-CIO, The President, or designee, shall be granted an additional 110 hours to attend to the business of the NAPSO each fiscal year. - b.
 When Association members use these hours for activities performed on behalf of the Association away from County work location, the County shall not provide per diem and/or travel pay, nor shall the County be responsible for any industrial injury claims resulting from activities performed on behalf of the Association.
-Such leave shall not be cumulative from fiscal year to fiscal year.

-- b.
-The representatives shall notify the Association President or designee and the representative's immediate supervisor each time there is a need to conduct appropriate business. representatives shall submit a leave request form to notify and receive approval for the release from duty from their immediate supervisors each time they need to conduct Association activity or business.
+Such leave shall not be cumulative from fiscal year to fiscal year. - c.
+The representative shall notify the Association President or designee and the representative's immediate supervisor each time there is a need to conduct appropriate business.
+The representative shall submit a leave request form to notify and receive approval for the release from duty from their immediate supervisors each time they need to conduct Association activity or business.
 A copy of all request forms approved for the release of duty for the Association activities and business shall be sent immediately to the Clark County Human Resources Department and the Association.
-The three Divisional Representatives shall be relieved of duty unless operational demands prohibit granting the request.
-The employee shall not abuse use of representative time and the immediate supervisor will not unreasonably withhold use of said time.
-The President may appoint one alternate representative, who may serve in the absence of the respective representative who is on authorized leave or is otherwise unavailable. - c.
-If the Association President is an employee of the County, he/she shall be scheduled in the aggregate amount of eight (8) or nine (9) or ten (10) hours equaling one (1) working day per calendar week to accomplish general association business.
-Once elected or appointed, the Association President shall be scheduled and will not be changed, unless 14 days advance notice of the change is given by the Association to the County.
-The Association shall notify the Clark County Human Resources Director, in writing of the President's schedule and changes related thereto.
-The President will be assigned to his or her Supervisor and will be required to adhere to the established schedule for work and Association business.
-The President will continue to follow vacation and sick leave requests, approval, and usage policies.
-The scheduling of such leave will be at the discretion of the President's Supervisor and must be approved in writing before it is used.
+The representatives shall be relieved of duty unless operational demands prohibit granting the request.
+The employee shall not abuse use of representative time and the immediate supervisor will not unreasonably with hold use of said time.
+The President may appoint one alternate representative, who may serve in the absence of the respective representative who is on authorized leave or is otherwise unavailable.